 A) What is Search Engine Optimization?

-Optimization is the process of improving the volume of traffic to a web site delivered by search engines such as Google, Yahoo, Bing, and MSN).
+Optimization is the process of improving the volume of traffic to a web site delivered by search engines such as Google, Yahoo, and Bing.

 The higher your website ranks on a search engine, the more searchers will visit your site.
 The goal of optimizing is to make your site more visible to the search engines and climb the rankings.

 Once your site is ‘live’ you may start receiving email or phone calls from “SEO” or marketing firms making attractive promises to get your site to page 1 of Google in search results for your business.
 BE WARY of this type of marketing.
 Much of this is questionable, some of it is scams.
 You don’t really have to pay extortionate monthly fees to search engine experts.
 There are many simple SEO techniques you can do yourself that will get you a far better result in the long term.

 Avoid services charging a monthly subscription for search engine submission.
 We have seen clients paying hundreds of dollars for unnecessary “search engine submission” services.
 You won’t need this once your site has been submitted to Google, and has Google Analytics installed on the site.

 Most good search engines, such as Google and Yahoo, will regularly visit your site and “cache” (store) your files.
 Once your website is listed, it will remain listed unless you violate any of the search engine’s policies.